kenneth558/Arduino_DHTs_on_Interrupts_Unleashed-and-pin-detailer-/README.md

 Changes you could make to not run out of memory due to device count on boards with less memory:

-1) Reduce the value of the "confidence" variable; (expect little in return)
+1) Reduce the value of the "confidence" variable; (expect little or no return for your effort)

 2) move the timestamp translation from the compare-match code into the PCI code to allow you to reduce the footprint of the timestamps element array from 4 bytes per timestamp to 1 byte per timestamp (there are 42 timestamp elements in that array, one array for each ISR); (expect noticible but modest return)